ruricolist/spinneret/README.md

   methods.
 By default only literal arguments are printed.
 Literal arguments are strings, characters, numbers and symbols beside NIL.

-- A string in function position is first compiled as Markdown (using CL-MARKDOWN), then passed to FORMAT as a control string and applied to its arguments.

 WITH-HTML-STRING is like WITH-HTML, but intercepts the generated HTML at run time and returns a string.

+## Markdown

+If the additional system `spinneret/cl-markdown` is loaded, then a string in function position is first compiled as Markdown (using CL-MARKDOWN), then passed to `format` as a control string and applied to its arguments.

+This is useful for inline formatting, like links, where sexps would be
+clumsy:

+    (with-html
+     ("Here is some copy, with [a link](~a)" link))

+    (with-html
+      (:span "Here is some copy, with "
+        (:a :href link "a link.")))

 ## `*html-path*`